ethan-frost-xyz/tbpn-size-gong-analysis/README.md

-# TBPN Gong Detection System
+# TBPN Gong Abuse Detection System
-i am keeping this here but i hate it
-YAMNet-based audio event detection system for identifying gong sounds in YouTube videos with **EBU R128 compliance** (LUFS + True Peak measurements).
+i made this because sometimes the boys absolutely rip the size gong, especially when there is a big raise

 ## Quick Start